NixOS/nixos-weekly/content/2021/04-nixos-weekly-2021-04.md

 - [NixNG, a late sibling distribution to NixOS, without systemd!](https://gitea.redalder.org/Magic_RB/NixNG)

   NixNG is a proof-of-concept distribution which works very similarly to NixOS, but aims to run well in containers and also smells more BSD-esque.
-Currently it uses runit instead of systemd, but we're open to multi-init support and also to our own init system.
+Currently, it uses runit instead of systemd, but we're open to multi-init support and also to our own init system.

 - [Nix 🖤 macOS May Update](https://discourse.nixos.org/t/nix-macos-monthly/12330/4?u=domenkozar)